magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 - [Java REST API Client](/docs/{{docsPrefix}}reference/rest-client/){:target="_blank"} – client library written in Java to simplify consumption of the REST API.
 - [Python REST API Client](/docs/{{docsPrefix}}reference/python-rest-client/){:target="_blank"} – client library written in Python to simplify the consumption of the REST API.

-These clients allow you to create devices, assets, users, and other entities, as well as manage their relationships within ThingsBoard.
+These clients allow you to create devices, assets, users, and other entities, as well as manage their relationships within IoT Hub.